nguyenvulebinh/browser-aec/README.md

 - No additional CPU overhead for echo cancellation logic

 ### Limitations:
-- Requires HTTPS for microphone access
+- Requires HTTPS for microphone access (when served from web server)
 - WebRTC adds slight audio delay (normal for real-time processing)
 - Safari has limited audio format support for playback